 What is laser surgery?

 Laser surgery has become a modern and safe technique with benefits that both patients and surgeons enjoy.
-Dr. Ruprecht uses a diode laser, which uses light wave energy to remove or reshape soft tissue without the need for sutures.
-This laser technology seals exposed blood vessels as it cuts the tissue, providing faster healing and less pain.
+Dr. Ruprecht uses a Gemini™ diode laser, a precision instrument that uses light wave energy to remove or reshape soft tissue.
+This laser technology seals exposed blood vessels as it removes tissue, providing faster healing and less pain.

-Lasers allow the precision control needed for cosmetic surgery.
-Diode lasers are able to kill aggressive bacteria such as porphyromonas, gingivalis and actinomycetemcomitans, which are difficult to access with traditional scaling and root planing alone.
+For cosmetic surgery, lasers allow the precise control needed for shaping gum contours.
+For infection control, diode lasers remove aggressive bacteria such as porphyromonas, gingivalis and actinomycetemcomitans, which are difficult to access with traditional scaling and root planing alone.
 These pathogens are not only destructive to the oral tissues but they also travel from the oral cavity to key organs and may compromise our general health.

 How are lasers used in surgery?

 Laser surgery is used to augment traditional scaling and root planing for the most thorough